5argon/protobuf-unity/README.md

 `private` would apply tighter accessor to only one field, `private_message` apply to all fields in the message.
 But yeah, I didn't work on that yet.
 I just want to write these documentation as I code. :P

-# JSON : interoperation with games backend
+# Interoperate with games backend

 `protobuf-unity` and `ProtoBinaryManager` together deals with your **offline** save data.
 What about taking that online?
 Maybe it is just for backing up the save file for players (without help from e.g. iCloud), or you want to be able to view, inspect, or award your player something from the server.

+## JSON at client side

 The point of protobuf is often to sent everything over the wire with matching protobuf files waiting.
 But what if you are not in control of the receiving side?
 The key is often JSON serialization, since that is kinda the standard of interoperability.
 And what I just want to tell you is to know that there is a class called [`Google.Protobuf.JsonFormatter`](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/json-formatter) available for use from Google's dll already.